 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the X-Pro1 and the RX100 V have been discontinued, but can regularly be found used on ebay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the RX100 V was followed by the Sony RX100 VI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Sony RX100 V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.